Important Grants and Projects

 - A mechanism for implementing collective claims in the Slovak Republic

-On the initiative of the Rector of CU supported by the Academic Senate of CU and Scientific Board of CU, CU awards the Grants of Comenius University to foster scientific, pedagogical and cultural projects of young teachers, research associates and internal Ph.D. students (all of them have to be of less than 30 years old).
-Annually, a number of projects from the Faculty of Law CU is either supported or incorporated into the group of participants from other faculties.
+On the initiative of the Rector of the CU supported by the Academic Senate of the CU and Scientific Board of the CU, the CU awards the Grants of Comenius University to foster scientific, pedagogical and cultural projects of young teachers, research associates and internal Ph.D. students (all of them have to be less than 30 years old).
+Annually, a number of projects from the Faculty of Law of the CU is either supported or incorporated into the group of participants from other faculties.

-In the 2016/2017 academic year Faculty of Law applied for Erasmus +, Horizon 2020 Framework Programme, Interreg and The International Visegrad Fund grants.
+In the 2017/2018 academic year the Faculty of Law has applied for Erasmus+, The International Visegrad Fund grants and the Justice programme.